hrharder/go-gas/README.md

         return nil, err
     }

-    // after 5 seconds, the cache will be invalidated and new results will be fetched time.Sleep(5 * time.Second)
+    // after 5 minutes, the cache will be invalidated and new results will be fetched time.Sleep(5 * time.Minute)
     fasGasPriceFromAPI, err := suggestGasPrice(gas.GasPriorityFast)
     if err != nil {
         log.Fatal(err)